knative/test-infra/tools/cleanup/README.md

 - `--hours-to-keep-clusters` Optional, defaults to 720 hours (aka 30 days).
 - `--gcr` Defines the GCR hostname to use (e.g., `us.gcr.io`).
 Optional, defaults to `gcr.io`.
-- `--dry-run" - Optional, performs dryrun for all gcloud functions, defaults to false
+- `--dry-run` Optional, performs a dry run for all gcloud functions, defaults to false

 Examples: